deemp/normalizer-docs/README.md

     section Stage 2
         start of June - end of June
             : Work on custom rules proposals
-            : Run tests without complete normalization
+            : Release eo-phi-normalizer 0.4.1
+        end of June - end of July
             : Update the rules of Extended PHI
-            : Release eo-phi-normalizer 0.4.2
-        end of June - end of July
-            : Implement a faster normalizer engine using Free Foil : Implement custom rules for the Spring application : Finish confluence proof for Extended PHI : Release eo-phi-normalizer 0.5.0
+            : Implement custom rules for the Spring application : Release eo-phi-normalizer 1.0.0
         end of July - end of August
-            : Extend test suite and adapt normalizer
-            : Submit an academic paper on the new normalizer engine : Develop the idea of a confluence proof generator : Release eo-phi-normalizer 0.5.1
+            : Run pipeline tests without complete normalization : Finish confluence proof for Extended PHI : Update an academic paper for CPP 2025
+            : Release eo-phi-normalizer 1.1.0
     section Stage 3
         start of September - start of December
-            : Write a confluence proof generator
-            : Submit a patent
+            : Submit the CPP paper
+            : Implement a faster normalizer engine using Free Foil : Submit an academic paper on the new normalizer engine : Submit a patent
 ```